Daniel-Wittgenstein/jinx/DOCS/README-DEVELOPER-QUICK-START-READ-THIS-FIRST.md

   from the top-level directory, run:

-  "node ./bruhoverwatcher.js"
+  "node ./sauron.js"

   Let this node process run in the background while you develop.

-  It will watch the runtime files and all plugin files.
+  It will watch the runtime files, all plugin files and the editor files in the top-level directory.
   Once it detects a file change, it will automatically rebuild stuff (runtime or plugin, as appropriate).